 Readings by Poet Laureates across Ontario in celebration of National Poetry Month.

 Apr 21, 7:00 p.m. – 8:30 p.m.
-EDT Virtual on Zoom, Register to attend the event.
+EDT Virtual on Zoom.
+Now the video is uploaded for watching.

 Al Moritz – Toronto